1Password/shell-plugins/README.md

 No more plaintext credentials in your home directory.
 Automatically authenticate every CLI you use with [1Password CLI](https://developer.1password.com/docs/cli/) + [Shell Plugins](https://developer.1password.com/docs/cli/shell-plugins/).
 Approve temporary credential usage in your terminal with biometrics.

-This repository contains the list of available plugins, as well as the SDK to create new plugins.

 ## 🪄 Usage

 ![Example of 1Password Shell Plugins with AWS: user runs an `aws` command, a Touch ID prompt shows up, and `aws` is automatically authenticated](https://user-images.githubusercontent.com/7430639/205337855-41604aca-0ddb-4eab-a5f0-fb9107e09d8d.gif)